alecmaly/blog/_posts/2022/2022-01-12-Download-and-Sort-HackerOne-Hacktivity-Reports-Using-GraphQL-Introspection.md

 **Raw Data**

 Here is the useful output for finding reports:
-- <a href='/assets/posts/2022-01-12-Download-and-Sort-HackerOne-Hacktivity-Reports-Using-GraphQL-Introspection/hacktivity_data_disclosed_20220112.csv'>Disclosed HackerOne Reports.csv</a>
+- <a href='/assets/posts/2022-01-12-Download-and-Sort-HackerOne-Hacktivity-Reports-Using-GraphQL-Introspection/hacktivity_data_disclosed_20220112.csv'>Disclosed HackerOne Reports.csv</a>  (HTML version: <a href='/assets/posts/2022-01-12-Download-and-Sort-HackerOne-Hacktivity-Reports-Using-GraphQL-Introspection/Hacktivity-Reports.html' target="_blank">Hacktivity-Reports.html</a>)
     - Use this file to find interesting HackerOne reports!
 - <a href='https://hackerone.com/hacktivity?querystring=&filter=type:hacker-published&order_direction=DESC&order_field=popular' target="_blank">Published HackerOne Reports</a>
     - There are only 33 Published reports (reports published off the HackerOne platform), so it is easy enough to look at them through the GUI.